Tatarotus/pet-adoption-app/concepts.md

     - Display error messages to users.

 One of the use cases is to create a class component and in the componentDidCatch catch the error.

+### React Modal

+React Modal is a React component library for creating customizable and accessible modals.
+It provides an easy-to-use API to manage modal dialogs, allowing developers to define content, behavior, and styling.
+Key features include:

+- Easy integration into React apps
+- Accessibility compliance with ARIA attributes
+- Customizable animations and styles
+- Event handling for opening and closing modals
+- Compatibility with server-side rendering (SSR)
+At its core, React Modal operates by manipulating the React component tree, ensuring that modals are rendered and managed within the context of the application's state and lifecycle.
+It supports a variety of features essential for modern web applications, such as accessibility compliance through ARIA attributes, customizable animations, and event handling mechanisms for opening, closing, and interacting with the modal content.

+React Modal simplifies adding interactive pop-up dialogs to applications, making it a flexible and robust tool for developers.